-We adhere to strict internal privacy policies which comply with the GDPR.
+We adhere to strict internal privacy policies which comply with the UK GDPR.

 Your details will be shared with our small team of support staff and may be forwarded to the person or people in the organisation best equipped to respond.

 When you subscribe to our newsletter, we add the following details to our SocietyWorks newsletter mailing list, which is managed via Mailchimp.

 Subscribers receive one SocietyWorks newsletter monthly.
 Occasionally, we send an extra mailout to impart news or announce events.

 In March 2020 we made a decision to no longer use tracking in our newsletters, which means that we can’t identify how many or which users have opened mailouts or followed links.

 If you are a SocietyWorks customer, we add the following details to our dedicated SocietyWorks customer newsletter mailing list, which is managed via Mailchimp.